Scarlet-Crystal/Avatar-Scaling-Utilities/README.md

 ## Installation Instructions

 1. To use this package, you will need the [VRChat Creator Companion](https://vcc.docs.vrchat.com).
-2. Go to https://scarlet-crystal.github.io/Avatar-Scaling-Utilities/ and click *Add to VCC.*
+2. Go to https://scarlet-crystal.github.io/VCC-Package-Listing/ and click *Add to VCC.* [^1]
 3. Go to the projects tab, click *Manage Project* for the project you wish to install this package to, then add the *Avatar Scaling Utilities* package to your project.

+[^1]: On November 1st, 2023 the VCC listing for this package was moved from this repository to the one listed above.
+If you added the old listing, remove it from the VCC, then repeat step 2.

 ## What this package contains